lancegoyke/djarter/README.md

 ### Make a copy of the template

 Click the green "Use this template" button on the repository page.
-This creates a shallow copy, making a new repository with a single commit.
+This creates a shallow copy, making a new repository with a single commit under your account.

 ### Setup the database

-The template is ready to use SQLite.
+The template is ready to use SQLite for your database out of the box.

 ```shell
 python manage.py migrate